tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Costs are generally 200% of the primary site
 - A full copy is running all the time
 - You can load balance across environments improving HA and performance

+### Disaster Recovery / Business Continuity - Considerations

+- How important is it to your business?
+- How quickly do you need to recovery?
+- Backups - Cheap and Slow
+- Pilot Light - Fairly Cheap and Faster
+- Warm Standby - costly but quick to recover
+- Multi-Site Active/Active - Most expensive but fastest but no recovery time